Intern426/FBUProject/README.md

 **Required Must-have Stories**

 * User can log in to their account or sign up to create one
-* User can see list of prescriptions, and their prices/pharamcies (using the GoodRX API)
+* User can see list of prescriptions and their prices/pharamcies (using the GoodRX API)
 * User can view a personal list of the prescriptions they liked/need
 * User can get daily reminders for when you should take your prescription - so if you want to do it at 6:00 PM daily, it'll alert you at the time and provide some information about the prescription you should be taking
-* Recommendation Feature Based on Price/Availability, Maybe evne recommend based on health issue (i.e. headache, diahrrea)
 * Delivery Schedule

 **Optional Nice-to-have Stories**
 *  User can get more information on their medication (side effects, recommended dosage/instruction, price)
+*  Recommendation Feature Based on Price/Availability, Maybe evne recommend based on health issue (i.e. headache, diahrrea)
 *  Under the Reminders Tab, keep track of quantity (like if a prescription starts with a 100 tablets, each time user takes medication, decrease by 1 and when you get around 10% or something, alert user that it's time to refill)
 * Add an "Emergency Feature" that would help you find the nearest hospital and provide phone number information --> information about hospital gathered using Community Health API
 * User can write a note about issues/questions they may have for the doctor